SimonCqk/cannondb/README.md

 ### Features

 - maintained by a on-disk B tree, so insert/get/remove is fast enough.
-- str/int/float/dict/list/UUID types of key/value are supported.
+- `str/int/float/dict/list/UUID` types of key/value are supported.
-- storage data in file defaulted, but storage in memory is also supported.
+- store data in file defaulted, but store in memory is also supported.
-- flexible parameter (db name/ page size/ key size/ value size /cache size) configuration to satisfy your demand.
+- flexible parameter settings(db name/ page size/ key size/ value size /cache size) configuration to satisfy your demand.
-- use WAL (write-logging ahead) technique to provide strong safety guarantee.
+- use WAL (write-ahead logging) technique to provide strong safety guarantee.

 ### Performance